CoolNamesAllTaken/st-docker/README.md

 Be sure to run `git submodule update --init --recursive` before building!
 You may need to change Git's [long filename setting](https://katalon-inc.my.site.com/katalonhelpcenter/s/article/How-to-fix-Git-Clone-Filename-too-long-Error-in-Windows) for this to complete successfully.

 From this directory, run the following shell command.
-This will build the Docker file in the current directory and tag it with the name "pico-docker".
+This will build the Docker file in the current directory and tag it with the name "st-docker".

 ```bash
 docker build -t coolnamesalltaken/st-docker .